awang02/MKS21X-FinalProject/README.md

 Allen: Worked on optimizing the helper functions in the board class.

 1/14/18
-Geena: I was able to move my files around so that lanterna could actually interact with my Board class over the weekend.
+I was able to move my files around so that lanterna could actually interact with my Board class over the weekend.
 I worked with Lanterna and got comfortable with what changing colors and commands did.

+1/15/18
+I created a new class TerminalBoard to do all the lanterna stuff but quickly realized I made the Driver class do a bunch of main(String[] args) stuff that I need.
+So I combined everything useful from TerminalBoard into the Driver.
+But before I did that, I tested a bunch of new cases (edge/exception/etc) using terminal inputs, everything seems pretty a-okay.